Login or Register for FREE!

 Power, also known as "watts", is equal to Voltage times Current (\(P=E \times I\)).
 In other words, Power is the product of the electric Current multiplied by Voltage.

-If you use a water flow analogy, Current (I) is like water volume Flow-rate (liters per second), Voltage (E) is like total Pressure loss along the water pipe (Newtons/square meter or Pa).
+If you use a water flow analogy, Current (I) is like water volume Flow-rate (liters per second), Voltage (E) is like total Pressure along the water pipe (Newtons/square meter or Pa).
 Resistance (R) is inversely related to the pipe diameter - larger pipe diameter equals less resistance, like a thicker wire does.
-Mechanical power is then proportional to pressure loss times flow-rate ( Newton meters per second or Watts).
-So, Power is a RATE of Energy usage.
+Mechanical power is then proportional to pressure (voltage) times flow-rate (current) Newton meters per second or Watts).
+So, Power (wattage) is a RATE of Energy usage.

-Power x Time = Energy ( N*m or Watt-seconds).
-Then, Energy is like the total water volume (liters) moved against a specified pressure loss in a specified time.
+Power divided by Time = Energy (work) ( N*m or Watt-seconds).
+Then, Energy is like the total water volume (liters) moved against a specified pressure.

 Resistance is the opposition to the current flow, so it definitely could not be considered a viable answer.